 During the first phase of the pandemic in Spring 2020, we were limited to distance learning.
 Now we have a plan for in-person learning, enhanced distance learning should that be necessary, and a remote streaming option for in-person learning, which ensures the health and safety of our children and staff and follows state guidelines.
-View the handbook below or print the Back to School Parent Handbook 2020-2021 Printable PDF.
+View the handbook below or print the 2020-21 Parent Handbook.

 We know that every household has adopted various behaviors in response to the threat of COVID-19.
 Our goal is to keep our community safe and our children in school.
 We hope these guidelines offer us a singular roadmap to follow so that all of us – parents, students, and staff – feel as safe and comfortable as possible and mitigate the risk of transmission of COVID-19 in our community.
 We will be organizing meetings by pods so that parents can discuss these guidelines together and agree on how to practice them in a way that is comfortable and safe for all.
 We are grateful knowing that each family and staff member will hold themselves accountable and ensure the overall well being of our community.